davigsousa/ggpp/README.md

 As the ccpp is a **g++** interface, you will need it installed too.

-As a plus, if you want to copy the content of you C/C++ code automatically after ran it, you will need **xclip** installed. <br>
+As a plus, if you want to copy the content of you C/C++ code automatically after ran it, you will need **xclip** installed on linux. <br>
-For install it, you can follow this [useful guide](https://linoxide.com/linux-how-to/copy-paste-commands-output-xclip-linux/).
+For install it, you can follow this [useful guide](https://linoxide.com/linux-how-to/copy-paste-commands-output-xclip-linux/). <br>
+On Windows, to copy the content, you don't need any prerequisites.

 ### Installing